 1 Scope

-The present document specifies the Access Stratum (AS) part of the Idle and Inactive Mode procedures applicable to a UE.
+The present document specifies the Access Stratum (AS) part of the UE procedures in Idle mode and in RRC Inactive state.
 The present document specifies the model for the functional division between the NAS and AS in a UE.

 The present document applies to all UEs that support at least New Generation Radio Access Network, including multi-RAT UEs as described in 3GPP specifications, in the following cases: